php-enqueue/enqueue-dev/docs/magento/quick_tour.md

 ## Configuration

 At this stage we have configure the Enqueue extension in Magento backend.
-The config is here: System -> Configuration -> Enqueue Message Queue.
+The config is here: `System -> Configuration -> Enqueue Message Queue`.
 Here's the example of Amqp transport that connects to RabbitMQ broker on localhost: